Siteimprove/appanalytics-ios-sdk-public/README.md

 ```

 ## Events Tracking
-At present, the SDK is capable of tracking the following events **automatically**:
+At present, the SDK is capable of tracking the following events:

 ### App Events
 * `opened` - This event is triggered when the app is launched.